PK12-IB1 - International Baccalaureate: Curriculum Processes

 - Academic Pathway:

-A bachelor's degree that includes at least 8 half-credit courses in your chosen specialization subject
+A bachelor's degree that includes at least 8 half-credit courses in your chosen specialization subject (verified through post-secondary transcripts)

 or